tiamo/phpas2/README.md

 ./bin/console send-message --from mycompanyAS2 --to phpas2

 # send a file
-./bin/console send-message /path/to/the/file --from mycompanyAS2 --to phpas2
+./bin/console send-message --from mycompanyAS2 --to phpas2 --file /path/to/the/file
 ```

 ## Changelog